Chitransh-Chanchlani/Projects/README.md

 #PROJECTS

-In this Repository, you can go through my hands on created projects on Tableau, PowerBI and SQL.
+In this Repository, you can go through my hands on created projects on PowerBI and SQL.